I-am-PUID-0/DUMB_docs/docs/deployment/index.md

 - [Deploy with Unraid](unraid.md)

 ### 💻 WSL2 (Windows Subsystem for Linux)
-Deploy DMB in a WSL2 environment on Windows 11.
+Deploy DUMB in a WSL2 environment on Windows 11.

 - [Deploy with WSL](wsl.md)